AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 The following semester, the subteam worked on a fluidized bed solids concentration sensor in order to measure the clay particle concentration in the high rate sedimentation portion of the water treatment process.
 Over the past year the subteam has concentrated on redefining the fluidized bed solids concentration sensor and building a submersible solids concentration sensor to measure turbidity.

 This semester, the team hopes to redesign the in-lab fluidized bed solids detector and make it more user-friendly by creating a user interface.
 The subteam is also currently developing a design for the finalized in-lab fluidized bed solids detector using 3D printing and embedded circuitry that will make the sensor both easier and safer to use.
-The goal of this sensor [is] to provide the HRS team with a fast method of testing the concentration of clay particles within their testing parameters.
+This sensor should ultimately provide the HRS team with a fast method of testing the concentration of clay particles within their testing parameters.
 In addition, the subteam is looking into submersibility design options for the turbidity sensor.
 The goal of the subteam is to finish prototyping the MIA and the MAPE turbidity sensors, which are two design ideas the subteam developed for the submersible sensor the previous semester.
-The ultimate goal for this sensor is mainly to provide the treatment plant operators with a way to determine the height of the sludge blanket in a way that is both cost-efficient and easy to use.
+The objective for this sensor is mainly to provide the treatment plant operators with a way to determine the height of the sludge blanket in a way that is both cost-efficient and easy to use.
 The sensors should help provide insight and information as to what is happening in the plants.
-[Overall, the introduction can provide appropriate background information and clear lead-in to the remainder of the report.
-Good job!
-However, you can still improve by avoiding repetitive sentence "The goal is to" and we expect smooth and logical transitions.]

 ## Previous Work